 Merge Healthcare Incorporated (MRGE): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-Merge's reported third-quarter 2013 adjusted earnings per share of $0.01, a slight improvement from the loss earned in the year ago quarter.
-Revenue declined 5.2% to $57.2 million.
-A dismal performance over the past few quarters and the recent exit of the company's CEO and Chairman raised our concern.
-Notably, the growth prospects of the company is highly dependent on the capital investment environment at hospitals and reimbursement rates.
+Merge's reported third-quarter 2014 adjusted earnings per share of $0.04, rebounding from the $0.01 earned in the year-ago quarter.
+Although, pro forma revenues declined 6.1% to $54.2 million, the top line steered ahead of the Zacks Consensus Estimate of $53 million.
+A dismal performance over the past few quarters and falsification of the company's subscription backlog in its eClinical business continued to raise negative sentiments.
+Notably, the growth prospects of the company are highly dependent on the capital investment environment at hospitals and reimbursement rates.
 Yet, we cannot overlook the consistent contract wins and bookings growth.
-Moreover, the growth in subscription backlog was healthy as the subscription-based model gained traction.
-The huge market opportunity for its platforms is also encouraging.
+Moreover, the transition to subscription-based model gained traction.
+The huge market opportunity for its iConnect and eClinical platforms is also encouraging.
 Evidently, Merge has several positive catalysts to drive growth.
-Thus, we remain Neutral on the stock.
+Accordingly, we reiterate the stock at Neutral.

-Merge Healthcare (MRGE), based in Milwaukee, Wis. develops healthcare information software solutions to create improved comprehensive electronic record of the patients and deliver related services.
-The company has expanded through several acquisitions, the most major being that of image and information management solutions provider, AMICAS, in Apr 2010.
+Merge Healthcare (MRGE), based in Milwaukee, WI develops healthcare information software solutions to create improved comprehensive electronic record of the patients and deliver related services.
+The company has expanded through several acquisitions, the most notable one being that of image and information management solutions provider, AMICAS, in Apr 2010.

 Merge provides enterprise imaging solutions for radiology, cardiology, orthopedics and eye care, a range of products for clinical trials, financial and pre-surgical management software and applications.
 For more than 25 years, healthcare providers, vendors and researchers across the world have used Merge products to improve patient care.

-In 2012, Merge formed two new operating groups Merge Healthcare and Merge DNA (Data & Analytics).
+Merge currently operates through two groups Merge Healthcare and Merge DNA (Data & Analytics).
 Merge Healthcare (holding 85% of the company's traditional businesses) includes clinical solutions that serve the needs of hospitals, health systems, ambulatory settings and payers.
 Merge DNA on the other hand (consisting of the rest) includes consumer health stations, clinical trial software and other consumer-focused solutions.
 These two new operating groups focus on two primary end users - providers and consumers.

 Since inception in 1987, Merge has been a leader in transforming film-based radiology images into digital ones in order to facilitate distribution and diagnostic interpretation.
 The company provides a wide range of products and services to its customers.